rob-blackbourn/jetblack-messagebus/docs/clients.md

 ### Host

-The host name of an authenticated client.
+The host name of an authenticated client as a string.

 ### User

-The user name of an authenticated client.
+The user name of an authenticated client as a string.

 ### Feed

-The name of the feed.
+The name of the feed as a string.

 ### Topic

-The name of a topic in a feed.
+The name of a topic in a feed as a string.

 ### Data

 The data sent or received.
 This is a sequence of header and body tuples.
 The header is a UUID which represents the entitlement.
 The body contains the actual data.

+### IsImage

+A boolean indicating if the data represents a full set or just the changes.

+### IsAdd

+A boolean indicating whether a subscription was or has been added or removed.

+### IsAuthorizationRequired

+A boolean indicating whether a subscription requires authorization.

+### Entitlements

+A sequence of UUIDs.
+These are sent in an authorization response, and then when sending or publishing data.
+The server will only forward data to a client for the UUIDs it has been authorized with.